Calchiwo/WodiWideWeb/updates.md

 # 🚀 Updates
-This file documents important milestones, announcements, and progress for this repository.
+This file documents important milestones, announcements, and progress for WodiWideWeb.

 ---

 ## July 31, 2025 – Launched WodiWideWeb
 **What happened:**
-- Officially launched this repository.
+- Officially launched WodiWideWeb.
 - Shared the vision and purpose behind the project.
+- Made My First Blog Post on WodiWideWeb.

 ___